-The stitch I’m using in this pattern is commonly used for ribbing.
+The stitch used in this pattern is commonly used for ribbing.
 It’s elastic, soft and resembles knitting.
-The main stitch is single crochet (SC) and back loop single crochet (BLSC).
-This pattern is so easy which makes it perfectly suitable for beginners.
+The main stitches are single crochets (SC) that are worked into the back loops only.
+This pattern is super easy which makes it perfectly suitable for beginners.
 If you are an absolute beginner, you can watch this tutorial first on how to start to crochet, making the first loop and single crochet stitch.

-Scroll down for the free pattern or video demonstration!
+Scroll down for the free pattern or watch the video demonstration below.

 Ch = chain